 The glue goes on to your teeth clear.
 The orthodontist applying your braces only needs a little bit of glue for each bracket, so ideally, only a little glue should show on the edges of your brackets.
 It’s not very noticeable, but you may find that, over time, the glue starts to discolor or turn slightly yellow.

 This is because food and dark-tinted beverages like dark colas, red wine, coffee, or tea can stain the glue over time, causing it to change color slightly.
 If you are concerned about staining, you can remove dark liquids from your diet, or drink them out of a straw so they don’t splash against your teeth/braces (try to use a reusable straw to protect the environment!)

 Because the glue is not made of the same material as your teeth, it won’t respond to whiteners the way your teeth will.
 Instead of seeking out a treatment remedy, the best thing you can do to prevent or minimize discoloration of the glue is to take very good care of your oral hygiene.

-Rather than treating an issue after is arises, the best thing to do with braces treatment is prevent the issue from happening in the first place!
+Rather than treating an issue after it arises, the best thing to do with braces treatment is to prevent the issue from happening in the first place!

 Proper oral hygiene is critical to keeping your braces clean and your teeth staying white.
 This is true for the glue, too!
 By brushing twice a day, you remove plaque and bacterial build-up on the surfaces of your teeth, as well as on the glue and the brackets.
 Learn more about proper tooth-brushing with braces.